-WRIT 132 Written and Visual Communication or placement in a 200-level writing course on the writing assessment offered by Diagnostic Services.
+Prerequisite: WRIT 131 Writing I, WRIT 132 Written and Visual Communication or placement in a 200-level writing course on the writing assessment offered by Diagnostic Services.

-WRIT 271 Technical Writing 3
+WRIT 271, Technical Writing, 3 credits

 In this course, students create a variety of documents, including technical memos, manuals, proposals and reports.
 Emphasis is placed on document design, effective organization and readability.
 This course especially benefits managers or technical employees who need to communicate technical information to business or general audiences.